BeardedPlatypus/upm-packages/README.md

 # upm-packages
-A set of common packages used in private Unity projects, to ease package management of other UPM packages and ensure no duplication of dependencies.
+A set of common packages used in my personal Unity projects, to ease package management of other UPM packages and ensure no duplication of dependencies.
+These are primarily meant for personal use.
+If you want to use these as well, I would recommend forking this repository, as I might (accidently) break this repository.

 ## Current packages